 The choice between Wi-Fi and hardline internet centers on your plans for internet usage.
 Seeking consistent speeds with ultra-low latency?
 Hardline internet is your ally.
 But if the flexibility to wander around your home with your devices triumphs, then Wi-Fi fits the bill.

-Here are the pros and cons of a hardline connection vs. Wi-Fi:
+Take a look at the pros and cons of these connection types:

 - Simple connections

 - Requires wired setup

 - Eliminates wires